Helpers Page

 download above

-1. Complete a short training course, provided by the British Lourdes Medical Association, A link to the course will be provided once you have applied for the Pilgrimage.
+- Complete a short training course, provided by the British Lourdes Medical Association, A link to the course will be provided once you have applied for the Pilgrimage.
+For those who completed the course in 2024, there may be a refresher module - details to be advised

-We do appreciate that these are new requirements and we thank you for your understanding.
+We do appreciate that these requirements are somewhat onerous and we thank you for your understanding.
 Please be assured that we are here to help and advise through all of these processes - please don’t hesitate to contact us if you’ve any queries.

 Helpers Policy DOWNLOAD